inovorobotics/inovo_roslib/README.md

 # inovo_roslib
-Example roslibpy implementations for controlling the robot using rosbridge
+Example roslibpy implementations for controlling the robot using the rosbridge JSON interface.

+## Introduction
+This repository provides examples which use the [rosbridge protocol](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md) to communicate with the robot.
+There are multiple client libraries written for languages that support this protocol, notable examples being [roslibjs](https://github.com/RobotWebTools/roslibjs) for javascript and [roslibpy](https://github.com/gramaziokohler/roslibpy) for python.
+These examples are written against roslibpy.

 ## Usage